Galen-R/IST261-BugSqaush/README.md

 # semesterProjectIST261
-This has my final deliverable with a diagram of what i would like to be included in the final functionality.
+This is Bug Squash!
+This is a card game where you match the cards to squish the bugs!